Qiskit/samplomatic/README.md

 pytest-benchmark compare PATH --histogram --group-by=name
 ```

-### Performance tests automation

-The performance tests are run automatically with every push to `main`.
-The benchmarks are pushed to the [samplomatic-benchmarks](https://github.ibm.com/ibm-q-research/samplomatic-benchmarks) repo and collected in [this folder](https://github.ibm.com/ibm-q-research/samplomatic-benchmarks/tree/main/samplomatic-benchmarks/benchmarks).

 ### Linting and Formatting

 `ruff` is used for linting and formatting.
 Run the following to manually apply checks: